sph-mn/sph-db/other/documentation/considerations.md

 # selecting from multiple indices
 intersection of multiple index search results

-# are more node operations needed
+# are more record operations needed
-node first/last/prev/range etc seem not needed because of the data model (ids to for the user unsorted data)
+record first/last/prev/range etc seem not needed because of the data model (ids to for the user unsorted data)

-# how to filter with node-select
+# how to filter with record-select
 * options: by id, by type, by matcher
 *  type filter
 * option - selected